 The red cliff and gravel found on this coast derive their color from iron-rich minerals presenting a fascinating scenery that is distinctive to a volcanic island.

 The sea at this beach might not be the beautiful turquoise color that you can find on other beaches in Ojika, yet, it’s as clear as anywhere else on the island.

 Ojika town discourages visitors and locals from swimming at Akahama due to the electric wiring, that connects Ojika with the neighboring Goto Islands, passing under the ground at the Akahama Red Coast area.
-Therefore, we suggest you enjoy the views at Akahama Red Coast and go for a swim at the white sand beaches of Kakinohama beach.
+Therefore, we suggest you enjoy the views at Akahama Red Coast and go for a swim at the white sand Kakinohama beach.